 Well… not really… I suffer no misguided platform allegiance.
 “Platform X is the best and it always is no matter what in every single situation!”
 No, that’s just silly.

 I had to ask myself the same question that I suggest you ask yourself: What do I need right now to be successful?

 When I am pitching a $50,000 website overhaul to a large corporation or a successful online retailer, you better believe that a speedy site is absolutely critical when I am running a screen-sharing session.
 The custom build and all the extra goodies make complete sense for The Hauser Design Group – and they are worth the added cost and time investment required to make this all happen.

 For my personal site… I can deal with a little slower load time.
 I can deal with a little less flexibility.
 I can accept the fact that the site is what I need at this time at a rate I consider affordable.
-I don’t need to spend hundreds of hours on a custom layout because my focus on this site is to simply present articles and small products for purchase in a way that is functional and frictionless.
+I don’t need to spend hundreds of hours on a custom layout because my focus on this site is to simply present articles and book consulting calls in a way that is functional and frictionless.